shredthaGNAR/list-of-my-starred-repos/README.md

 * [IkoHD/Remove_Proton_Duplicates](https://github.com/IkoHD/Remove_Proton_Duplicates): Just a small as possbile python script to clean the proton export csv.
 * [TheRealJoelmatic/RemoveAdblockThing](https://github.com/TheRealJoelmatic/RemoveAdblockThing):  The intrusive "Ad blocker are not allowed on YouTube"  message is annoying.
 This open-source project aims to address this issue by providing a solution to bypass YouTube's ad blocker detection
 * [eyalroz/removedupes](https://github.com/eyalroz/removedupes): Remove Duplicate Messages
+* [muhammedsamal/rename](https://github.com/muhammedsamal/rename): A Python script that uses Google's Gemini AI to automatically rename images with descriptive filenames based on their content.
 * [husnainfareed/rename-images-with-ai-raycast-extension](https://github.com/husnainfareed/rename-images-with-ai-raycast-extension): A Raycast extension that uses AI to intelligently rename screenshot and image files based on their content.
 * [cdaein/rename-screenshot](https://github.com/cdaein/rename-screenshot): Rename Mac screenshots based on its contents with local Ollama or ChatGPT
 * [dexiota/replacefirefoxicon](https://github.com/dexiota/replacefirefoxicon): A collection of CSS tweaks to only change Firefox's icon throughout the UI.